team-capex/big-map-archive-api-client/README.md

 - The user attempts to create an entry (i.e., no record id is provided) but he/she already owns a published record with the same title.
 This is to prevent users from creating new entries inadvertently.
 - The user tries to update an existing entry (a record id is provided) but the new version would have a different title.
 This is to enforce our 'one title per "campaign"' policy (see [Back-up policy for FINALES databases](#back-up-policy-for-finales-databases))

+For backing up production databases, consider using the `metadata.yaml` in `data/input/finales-db_back-up`, which was encrypted by means of the `ansible-vault` command.

 ## Back-up policy for FINALES databases

 The following back-up policy applies to the database of FINALES servers in production: